Tips on Conducting a Virtual Job Search

 With many employers using digital platforms to streamline their hiring process, it is acceptable to email a thank you note.
 Within 24 hours or less of being interviewed or contacted about a potential job opportunity, send an email note to thank the recruiter or hiring manager to reinforce your candidacy and to express appreciation for their time.
 Remember employers hire people who can solve problems, improve processes, drive revenue, and save money etc. Therefore, this is an excellent opportunity to briefly revisit the specific qualifications that make you the perfect fit for the position.

-If you need help with writing an executive resume, professional resume, or LinkedIn profile we can help.
-Contact us at firstname.lastname@example.org or toll-free 1-888-607-7793.
+Need help with writing an executive resume, professional resume, or LinkedIn profile, we can help.
+Contact our professional resume writing service at email@example.com or toll-free 1-888-607-7793.